hashicorp/terraform-provider-azurerm/website/docs/d/avs_private_cloud.html.markdown

 * `vcenter_certificate_thumbprint` - The thumbprint of the vCenter Server SSL certificate.

-* `management_network` - The network used to access vCenter Server and NSX-T Manager.
+* `management_subnet` - The network used to access vCenter Server and NSX-T Manager.

 * `provisioning_subnet` - The network which isused for virtual machine cold migration, cloning, and snapshot migration.